sivakusayan/blog/src/posts/2025/8/math-struct-packing.md

 alignment of its largest member, and it still allows sensible array layouts that guarantee the alignment of all structure members.

-Of course, it isn't useful to create a memory allocator that is flexible enough to support the allocations above.
+Of course, it (maybe?) isn't useful to create a memory allocator that is flexible enough to support the allocations above.
 The struct `Foo` has an ordering of its members that ensures that `sizeof(struct Foo) = 8` even when \\(M \equiv 0 \pmod{4}\\):